Venue: Barum Room - Brynsworthy

 Contact: Corporate and Community Services 01271 388253

 Note: For meetings held at Brynsworthy only, you can join the meeting virtually via Microsoft Teams.
 There are also limited spaces to attend the meeting in person.
-If you would like to join the meeting virtually or attend in person please contact Corporate and Community Services by 12pm 2 working days prior to the meeting by telephone 01271 388253 or email firstname.lastname@example.org.
-All meetings will be recorded and uploaded to the Council’s YouTube channel.
-If you attend the meeting virtually, please be aware that your phone number and/or your email address will be visible to councillors and officers of North Devon Council attending the committee but will not be visible to members of the public or others.
-This is required to allow you to be identified on Microsoft Teams, the software used by the Council to hold virtual meetings, and will not be used for any other purpose by the Council.
+If you would like to join the meeting virtually or in person please contact Corporate and Community Services by 12pm 2 working days prior to the meeting by telephone 01271 388253 or email email@example.com.
+All meetings are recorded and uploaded to the Council’s YouTube channel www.youtube.com/@northdevoncouncilmeetings4562 .
+If you attend virtually, please be aware that your phone number and/or your email address will be visible to councillors and officers of North Devon Council attending the committee but will not be visible to members of the public.
+This is required to allow you to be identified on Microsoft Teams, software used by the Council to hold virtual meetings, and will not be used for any other purpose by the Council.
 For more information, or to exercise your rights, visit www.northdevon.gov.uk/privacy

 Apologies for Absence

-Apologies for absence were received from Councillors Maskell, Milton and Renshaw.
+Apologies for absence were received from Councillor Whitehead.

-RESOLVED that the minutes of the meeting held on 12 September 2023 (circulated previously) be approved and signed by the Chair subject to the correction of the website referred to by the Chair being https://www.safeplaces.org.uk
+RESOLVED that the minutes of the meeting held on 4 July 2023 (circulated previously) be approved as a correct record and signed by the Chair subject to the correction of the website referred to by the Chair being https://www.safeplaces.org.uk

 Declarations of Interests